Shritin15/E-commerce_Funnel_Analysis/ecommerce_funnel_readme.md

 - A/B testing framework for user acquisition strategies
 - Automated alerting for conversion rate anomalies
 - Deeper analysis of November acquisition channels

-## Contributors

-[Your name/team]

-## License

-[Your chosen license]

----

-*This analysis demonstrates the importance of systematic diagnostic analysis in identifying root causes of business performance issues, rather than making assumptions based on surface-level metrics.*